jazzband/djangorestframework-simplejwt/docs/docs/token_types.rst

 Token types
 ===========

-Simple JWT provides two different token types that can be used to prove authentication.
+Ninja JWT provides two different token types that can be used to prove authentication.
 In a token's payload, its type can be identified by the value of its token type claim, which is "token_type" by default.
 This may have a value of "access", "sliding", or "refresh" however refresh tokens are not considered valid for authentication at this time.
 The claim name used to store the type can be customized by changing the ``TOKEN_TYPE_CLAIM`` setting.

-By default, Simple JWT expects an "access" token to prove authentication.
+By default, Ninja JWT expects an "access" token to prove authentication.
 The allowed auth token types are determined by the value of the ``AUTH_TOKEN_CLASSES`` setting.
 This setting contains a list of dot paths to token classes.
 It includes the